wildthink/carbon/README.md

 of all living organisms.
 Carbon atoms are able to link with each other and with other atoms to form chains and rings, and an infinite variety of carbon compounds exist.

+carbon-12 | ˌkärbənˈtwelv |
+noun
+the most common natural carbon isotope, of mass 12.
+It is the basis for the accepted scale of atomic mass units.